MiamiOH-CSE274/Portfolio/README.md

 The average runtime for find(), add(), and remove() for a hash table is O(1) time.
 The reason find() runs in constant time is because the key, when stored, is passed through a hash function which gives each key a drastically unique value.
 Another way to describe this would be searching for a blue item amongst many items that are different shades of blue versus searching for it amongst items that are all different colors.
 Although statistically unlikely to occur, the worse case runtimes of a hash table for these functions is O(n).
 The average runtimes of binary search trees for find(), add(), and remove() are O(log n).
-This is because each level of the trees has twice as many nodes as the previous, so the 4th level has 2^(4) times more nodes than the root(The level being defined how many connectors there are between the root and the last ancestor).
+This is because each level of the tree has twice as many nodes as the previous, so the 4th level has 2^(4) times more nodes than the root(The level being defined how many connectors there are between the root and the last ancestor).
-When searching for node in a binary search tree, the function only needs traverse one level at a time to find the node its looking for, thus the runtime is proportional to log n (with base 2).
+When searching for node in a binary search tree, the function only needs to traverse one level at a time to find the node its looking for, thus the runtime is proportional to log n (with base 2).
 In the worst case scenario these functions will run in o(n) time, which when there is an unbalanced tree.
 One instance in which this could occur when every item added is greater than the last.